Applying the 80/20 rule in your marketing strategy can drive your efficiency to a 100 with a huge boost to your business success.

 Go to Google Analytics and click on Overview under the Acquisition menu.

 You’ll get a report about where your visitors come from.

-As you can see, most visitors come from paid and organic search.
+As you can see, most visitors come from organic searches and direct traffic.

 However, when you look closely, it’s the organic search that drives the most conversions.
-Focus all your efforts into perfecting it.
+Focus all your efforts on perfecting it.

 On the other hand, focus less on email and social.
 They bring no traffic and little conversions, compared to organic search.

 Get your own report and do the same analysis for your business.